HuebnerC/lending_bias/README.md

 * Might need to standardize dataset for geographic region
     * For example, CA makes up 15% of the data, after dropping irrelevant information

-* Dataset imbalance
+* Dataset imbalance:

-# Future Exploration
-* Pre-approval rates
-* Business loan approval
-* Reverse Mortgage approval
+    * The dataset contained class imbalance both for the target variable and with the race variables.

 # Building a Predictive Model
-### Metric Choice - Recall
+### Metric Choice - ROC-AUC
 In choosing which metric to optimize, I considered what it might cost lenders to miss out on a qualified applicant and assigned a "risk" value to lending to an unqualified applicant.
 * When interpreting model, select or create a profit measure
     * Average ROI for lenders - what would missing out on qualified applicants cost?
 How much missed revenue?